spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 ### oData URL manipulation class
 Select data using chainable methods of a class [`oDataURL`](https://github.com/kxkaro/dataviz-sap-bw-odata-node-react/blob/master/server/common/oDataURL.js) which is defined in `server/common/`

+Read [here](https://www.odata.org/documentation/odata-version-2-0/uri-conventions/) how you can make use of all oData URL parameters.

 ### Routes
 See method [`getBWData.js`](https://github.com/kxkaro/dataviz-sap-bw-odata-node-react/blob/master/server/common/getBWData.js) from `server/common/` which is a general method to pull data from a BW query using oData.
 See [this blog post](https://www.acorel.nl/2016/12/consuming-sap-odata-services-from-angularjs-and-or-node-js/) for a demo presenting how to pull data to a node application using request.